-- 5.01 The assignment will be carried out by a firm whose team should possess the following: - (a) A bachelor's degree in Engineering, Social Sciences (with a strong concentration on scientific methods of research design) or a relevant professional qualification or designation. - (b) Ten years of experience in auditing and implementing ISO/IEC 17025 based QMSs, including two years involving ISO/IEC 17025:2017 standards. - (c) Three years of experience teaching the auditing and implementation of ISO/IEC 17025 based QMSs, with at least one year involving ISO/IEC 17025:2017 standards. - (d) A senior lead auditor certified in ISO/IEC 17025:2017 from an institution accredited from an approved body of the International Accreditation Forum.
+- 5.01 The assignment will be carried out by a firm whose team should possess the following: - (a) A bachelor's degree in Engineering, Social Sciences (with a strong concentration on scientific methods of research design) or a relevant professional qualification or designation. - (b) Ten years of experience auditing and implementation of ISO 9001 based QMSs, with at least three years involving ISO 9001:2015 standards. - (c) Three years of experience training personnel on how to design and deliver courses in the auditing and implementation of ISO 9001:2015 based QMSs. - (d) Three years of experience teaching the implementation of ISO 9001 based QMSs, with at least one year involving ISO 9001:2015. - (e) A senior lead auditor and implementer certified in ISO 9001:2015 from an institution accredited from an approved body of the International Accreditation Forum.